SohamMody/Event-Detection-from-Dockless-Scooter-Trips-Austin/README.md

 Of course, in the case of a huge city like Austin, none of these results can conclusively predict that an event did occur as there could be many external factors for the abnormal shift in the values of these features.
 Additionally, the results would always need to be validated against real world information to see if they are correct.

-This is a project done by Soham Mody and Timur Mukhtarov for the course Machine Learning for Cities as a part of our master's in urban data science at New York University.
+This is a project done by Soham Mody and Timur Mukhtarov for the course Machine Learning for Cities as a part of our master's in applied data science and urban informatics at New York University.